Watson-40/MGAT1-Figure-1-code/README.md

 # MGAT1-Figure-1-code
-Code to generate clusters of BLBC from TCGA BRCA data as well as Figures 1 A-D, and supplemental Figure 1
+Code to generate clusters of BLBC from TCGA BRCA data as well as Figures 1 A-D, and supplemental Figure 1 by Josh Watson, PhD

 R scripts used for "MGAT1-Mediated Glycosylation Orchestrates Immune Checkpoints and Antitumor Immunity"